Senas23/cp_gdc_cdns/README.md

 #### Run
 Nothing needs to be done, as the GitHub Actions workflow runs on a schedule of 15 minutes.
-You can also clone the repo and run `python3 main.py` on your local system as a cronjob to generate `cdns.json` file.
+You can also clone the repo and run `python3 main.py` on your local system as a cronjob to generate `cdns.json` and `dynamic_objects.txt` file.

 ## Local Use
 Clone repo and delete existing `cdns.json` file